 Fair value of acquired assets and liabilities: \$ million

-Property, Plant and Equipment 506
+Property, Plant and Equipment 503

 Intangible assets 170

-Working capital 144
+Working capital 138

 Cash and Cash Equivalents 4

-Other assets 46

 Borrowings (53)

 Provisions (27)

-Other liabilities (77)

-Deferred tax liabilities (3)
+Other assets and liabilities, net (63)

-Net assets acquired 710
+Net assets acquired 672

-Tenaris acquired total assets and liabilities shown above, for approximately \$1,067 million.
+Tenaris acquired total assets and liabilities shown above, for approximately \$1,029 million.
 As a result of the acquisition, Tenaris recognized goodwill for approximately \$357 million.
 The goodwill is not expected to be deductible for tax purposes.

 The goodwill generated by the acquisition is mainly attributable to the synergy created following the integration between Tenaris and IPSCO, which is expected to enhance Tenaris's position as well as its local manufacturing presence in the U.S. market, and also expand its product range and services capabilities.
 The goodwill has been allocated to the Tubes segment.
-After the conclusion of the preliminary purchase price allocation determination and as a consequence of the unprecedented decline in oil prices and other changes in circumstances, the management has decided to impair the goodwill mentioned above.
+After the conclusion of the preliminary purchase price allocation determination and as a consequence of the unprecedented decline in oil prices and other changes in circumstances, the management has decided to fully impair the goodwill mentioned above.